Nukesor/pueue/FAQ.md

 Without quotes, the character escaping won't be transferred to the `bash -c $command`, as it's already removed by calling it from the current shell.

+### Display not found | Unable to initialize Frontend

+All programs that require some kinde of display/window manager won't work, as the tasks are executed in the background.

+Don't use Pueue for commands that won't work in a non-visual environment.

 ### A Process Waits For Input:

 Sometimes some process waits for input.
-For instance, a package manager may wait for confirmation (`y/n`).\
+For instance, a package manager may wait for confirmation (`y/n`).

 In this case you can send the desired input to the process via: